Bundling

 { banner: { js: 'import * as process from "node:process";import { Buffer } from "node:buffer";globalThis.process ??= process;globalThis.Buffer ??= Buffer;globalThis.global ??= globalThis;', }}

-While this banner is often required to make other third-party packages function, you can assume that all packages with environmental detection are thoroughly broken with the presence of the window and process object combined with the lack of a file system and broken relative url imports.
+While this banner is often required to make other third-party packages function, you can assume that all packages with environmental detection are thoroughly broken with the presence of both the window and process objects combined with the lack of a file system and broken relative url imports.

 Permissions